Houston Property Insurance Claim Statistics by Disaster Type: Harris County Historical Analysis

 Hurricane Beryl (2024): Wind Damage and Widespread Claims

-On **July 8, 2024**, Hurricane Beryl made landfall near Matagorda, Texas, as a Category 1 hurricane, tracking directly across the Houston metropolitan area with sustained wind speeds of 75 to 85 mph and gusts exceeding 90 mph in Harris County.
+On July 8, 2024, Hurricane Beryl made landfall near Matagorda, Texas, as a Category 1 hurricane with 80 mph sustained winds, then tracked directly across the Houston metropolitan area, bringing tropical-storm-force sustained winds and gusts above 90 mph to Harris County (per NHC and NWS post-event reports).
 Beryl was a highly destructive event for the region's electrical grid and residential roofs, causing more than 2.7 million electrical outages (per NOAA post-event reporting) and generating widespread physical damage to residential and commercial properties.

-According to the National Oceanic and Atmospheric Administration (NOAA) National Centers for Environmental Information (NCEI) and TDI post-event reports, Hurricane Beryl generated more than **250,000 property insurance claims** across Texas, with the Harris County metropolitan area accounting for a substantial share of the windstorm loss volume.
-The vast majority of these claims were first-party windstorm losses, involving fractured roof structures, torn shingles, breached exterior envelopes, and secondary wind-driven rain damage.
+Beryl produced a very large volume of first-party windstorm claims across Southeast Texas, with the Harris County metropolitan area accounting for a substantial share of the loss volume.
+NOAA's National Centers for Environmental Information (NCEI) billion-dollar disaster record puts Beryl's total damages at roughly $7.2 billion.
+The vast majority of the insurance claims were first-party windstorm losses, involving fractured roof structures, torn shingles, breached exterior envelopes, and secondary wind-driven rain damage.

 The sheer volume of claims after Hurricane Beryl caused massive bottlenecks.
-The average claim processing time for initial inspections stretched from a standard 15 business days to over 45 days, as carriers struggled to deploy field adjusters.
-Additionally, many policyholders faced significant underpayments due to carriers improperly attributing structural damage to pre-existing "wear and tear" or applying high percentage-based hurricane deductibles that shifted thousands of dollars of out-of-pocket costs back to the property owner.
+Initial inspections were significantly delayed as carriers struggled to deploy field adjusters.
+Additionally, many policyholders faced significant underpayments after carriers attributed structural damage to pre-existing "wear and tear" or applied high percentage-based hurricane deductibles that shifted thousands of dollars of out-of-pocket costs back to the property owner.

 Tax Day Flood (2016): Unprecedented Inland Flooding

-On **April 17 and 18, 2016**, a slow-moving convective storm system stalled over Southeast Texas, dropping up to **15 to 20 inches of rainfall** in a 24-hour period across northwestern Harris County.
+On April 17 and 18, 2016, a slow-moving convective storm system stalled over Southeast Texas, dropping up to 15 to 20 inches of rainfall in a 24-hour period across northwestern Harris County (per NWS Houston/Galveston post-event rainfall summaries).
 Known as the Tax Day Flood, this extreme meteorological event led to catastrophic flash flooding along local bayous, displacing thousands of families and causing severe damage to residential and commercial structures.

 NCEI historical data indicates that the Tax Day Flood resulted in over 10,000 flooded homes in the Houston area, generating more than $2.7 billion in total estimated economic losses.
 However, the insurance claim statistics for this event highlight a severe coverage gap: because standard homeowner policies exclude rising surface water, only a fraction of affected homeowners had active flood policies through the National Flood Insurance Program (NFIP) or private flood carriers.